 A Little Shopping Never Hurt Anyone

-While I don’t suggest spending lots of money in stores that you can also find in your home town, it is always nice to window shop.
+While I don’t suggest spending lots of money in stores that you can also find in your hometown, it is always nice to window shop.
 You can check out the local shops that sell jewelry and art that can only be found in Zadar.
 I almost never buy anything but if I see something that I really love and want it in my home to help me remember the trip I might get one small item to can take home with me.

 Cost: Depends if you buy anything, but window shopping is free.

-With a full day of activities, we had only spent money on food and drinks.
+With a full day of activities, I had only spent money on food and drinks.
 It felt good to do and see so much and spend so little.
 I hope you have found this article helpful and enjoy your upcoming adventures!

 Overall, the trip to Zadar had started out a little rough but in the end, it was a complete success.
-Everyone we encountered was very friendly and spoke English, in fact, language was never an issue.
+Everyone I encountered was very friendly and spoke English, in fact, language was never an issue.
 In general, Zadar is not a very expensive city.
 I would say it is one of the more inexpensive European countries.

 Comment below if you have any questions or suggestions or Pin for later!